michaelgrosner/tribeca/README.md

 ### Docker Installation

 1. Please install [docker](https://www.docker.com/) for your system before preceeding.
 Requires at least Docker 1.7.1.
-Mac/Windows only: Ensure boot2docker is already running.
+Mac/Windows only: Ensure boot2docker or docker-machine is set up, depending on Docker version.
 See [the docs](https://docs.docker.com/installation/mac/) for more help.

 2. Set up mongodb.
 If you do not have a mongodb instance already running: `docker run -p 27017:27017 --name tribeca-mongo -d mongo`.